Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-confessions-of-an-eco-hypocrite.html.markdown

 author: FlightFree UK
 read_time_minute: 5
 ---
 *This is episode 3 of our 2022 podcast series.
-Listen to the episode here \[link to Podbean/hosting site] and find other episodes and previous series [here](/podcast/).*
+Listen to the episode [here](https://flightfreeuk.podbean.com/e/confessions-of-an-eco-hypocrite/) and find other episodes and previous series [here](/podcast/).*

 ### In this month’s episode we’re discussing eco hypocrisy, and what can actually have an impact when it comes to reducing our emissions.

 #### We’ll also be talking about how individual action relates to system change.